-Why do migratory birds crash into buildings at night and how can people prevent it from happening?
+Why do migratory birds crash into buildings and how can it be prevented?

 April 1, 2009